 - 10 leg lifts on your back with both legs

 - 10 pull-ups

-You should run at least 7-10 miles (11-16 km) per week as it going to strengthen your heart which means you get some extra pumps during the sprint.
-Other cardio exercises that are helpful to do are lacrosse, boxing and swimming.
+You also should run at least 7-10 miles (11-16 km) per week in order to strengthen your heart.
+Other helpful exercises that you may practice are lacrosse, boxing, and swimming.

 #2.
 Get a good pair of shoes

 No matter what you do, your main touchpoints to surfaces are your feet.
 So that you will definitely need a good pair of shoes not only for supporting purposes but also for keeping you safe.

 Barefoot?
 High grip factor?
 Air-breathable?
 Sturdiness material?
 Lightweight? or trendy look? and more.
 Of course, including all are best but it will take lots of your time.
 If you decided to find shoe by your self, so concern what I’ve mentioned above.
 In case you want an effective choice – saving time, cost while still having a good pair of parkour shoes – then visit my review articles about Parkour shoes for beginners or Parkour shoes for kids and youth.